pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 Remember, the next time you want to use a new feature, tell yourself to read the specs first.
 No, I'm just kidding.

 Hope this has been useful!
 Thank you for staying with me so far.
-If you think your friends and colleagues will benefit, do share this wider.
+If you think your friends and colleagues will benefit, [please do share](#share) this wider

+As usual, I've created a [space for us to have discussions](https://github.com/pineboat/pineboat.github.io/issues/6).
+Feel free to write back.

+Thanks!
+Speak to you soon.

 [problem-with-promises]:https://pouchdb.com/2015/05/18/we-have-a-problem-with-promises.html
 [axios]:https://github.com/axios/axios